World News

 Open the oven door carefully.
 Slamming it shut can cause the door to warp over time and affect how well the oven cooks your food.

 Getting baking right can be tricky!
 But once you figure out what’s going wrong in your oven, you’ll have a sturdier understanding of how it works.
-From there, you’ll find that baking can be so much more enjoyable and less of a hassle.
+From there, you’ll find that baking can be much more enjoyable and less hassle.

 Jeremy D. Mena